How often should I go to the dentist?

 What can I expect at my first visit?

 Your first visit is designed to be a laid back and educational experience.
-This is a great opportunity for you and Dr. Cunningham to get to know each other and discuss your oral healthcare goals.
-Dr. Cunningham will perform an exam and take any necessary x-rays to help diagnose any problems you may have.
+This is a great opportunity for you and Dr. Ross to get to know each other and discuss your oral healthcare goals.
+Dr. Ross will perform an exam and take any necessary x-rays to help diagnose any problems you may have.
 After discussing his finds and your concerns, he will create a custom tailored treatment plan that best suits your needs.

 Do you treat children?

 We love treating children in our office!
-Dr. Cunningham started his career working in a non-profit office that treated mostly children.
+Dr. Ross started his career working in a non-profit office that treated mostly children.
 It is very important to us that your child has a positive experience that ensures they do not carry any dental related anxiety into adulthood.
 We aim to provide our young patients with a fun experience that encourages them to develop good oral hygiene habits at a young age.

 Do you use any amalgam/mercury filling materials in your office?